Ezinnem/Native-app/README.md

 ## Description

-A to-do app developd using React native, JavaScript framework...
+A to-do app developd using React native, JavaScript framework..